 Invasive plant species can impact recreational opportunities, compromise outdoor experiences, and harm health.
 Invasive species can affect human health by introducing new diseases and harboring an environment for pests.

 Invasive species can also increase the risk of wildfires.
-They often raise the frequency of fires because they create an abnormal buildup on the forest floor, providing continuous fuels that are easier to ignite.
+They often raise the frequency of fires by creating an abnormal buildup on the forest floor, providing continuous fuels that are easier to ignite.

 6. Impacts on the Economy